suspect-devices/digithink/docs/buildnotes/RockyLinuxLXDHost/README.md

 While bs2020 the candiate and kb2018 our Governer have served us well for the last few years its time for something new.
 Something community sourced, smart, and revolutionary.
 AOC2024

-If Ubuntu's adoption of LXD and ZFS and other innovations are to mean anything they have to be separated from both debian (its technical underpinnings) and canonical (it's obnoxiously "freindly" commercial counterpart) or we will be captive to its "charms"[(1)](#fn1).
-Meanwhile rpm based world has been completely paralized by Redhat's inability or unwillingness to provide a downstream open source project to use as a standard.
-This has created the disaster that is fedora 2xx and the longest officially supported linux operating system ever (centos 7 at a proposed 12 years).
-Redhats choice to ditch centos 8 and use the open source community to beta test their new features can not be described politely [(2)](#fn2).
+If Ubuntu's adoption of LXD and ZFS and other innovations are to mean anything they have to be separated from both debian (it's technical underpinnings) and Canonical (it's obnoxiously "freindly" commercial counterpart) or we will be captive to its "charms"[(1)](#fn1).
+Meanwhile, the rpm based world has been completely paralized by Redhat's inability or unwillingness to provide a downstream open source project to use as a standard.
+This has created the disaster that is fedora 2x and the longest currently supported linux operating system ever (Centos 7 at a proposed 12 years).
+Redhat's choice to ditch Centos 8 and use the open source community to beta test their new features can not be described politely [(2)](#fn2).

-It is our intention to support the community as it tells Red hat where to go while insuring that debian and ubuntus innovations do not go to waste.
-Therefore our new server will run Rocky Linux to create a robust and flexible server which will compliment the work done by our Ubuntu LTS based server.
+It is our intention to support the community as it tells Redhat where to go while insuring that Debian and Ubuntu's innovations do not go to waste.
+Therefore, our new server will run Rocky Linux to create a robust and flexible server which will compliment the work done by our Ubuntu LTS based server.

 ## Goals.